christianepeters/howto/eid-howto.md

 If I understand [this eid note](https://eid.belgium.be/nl/faq/waarom-het-gebruik-van-de-eid-niet-mogelijk-met-software-snap-enof-flatpak#7636) correctly then there's a problem with snap-based Firefox and Chrome accessing the PKCS#11 module.
+In general [it seems to be possible to load the module manually](https://bugzilla.mozilla.org/show_bug.cgi?id=1734371).
+The quick and dirty approach below.

 ## Use eid on Chrome.